-We are in the process of building out our commercial organization and we expect to have direct commercial staff in marketing, sales, customer success, and technical support functions.
-We will scale each function within our commercial organization in anticipation of demand and with the intent to deliver exceptional customer experience.
+We are building out our commercial organization across marketing, sales, customer success, and technical support functions to support demand and with the intent to deliver exceptional customer experience.
 We believe that coupling exceptional customer experience with a transformative product will allow us to deliver substantial value to our customers, build long-term customer loyalty, enhance our competitive differentiation, and, importantly, use our customer relationships to gain insights that inform our product development to grow our offerings in ways that will benefit our customers.

-We expect to initially target customers in North America, the European Union and United Kingdom through direct sales and customer support organizations.
+We expect to expand our customers in North America, the European Union and United Kingdom through direct sales and customer support organizations.
 We expect to grow into other geographies over time, initially through distributors, starting with key countries in Asia Pacific.
-We expect a highly efficient sales model since our

-Proteograph Product Suite does not have a large capital expenditure component, can leverage the existing installed base of MS instruments and complements large-scale genomics data ecosystems.
+We expect a highly efficient sales model since the Proteograph Product Suite does not have a large capital expenditure component, can leverage the existing installed base of MS instruments and complements large-scale genomics data ecosystems.